 Most people recognise the importance of having a Will to determine how their estate is to be distributed to loved ones when they pass away.
 However, if you’re a partner in a business or a shareholder of a company, having a succession plan for your business is equally important.

 Think about what may happen to your business when a key partner or shareholder dies or is incapacitated.
-Generally, business owners are mutually dependent – each relying on the other(s) for their skills, expertise and capital
+Generally, business owners are mutually dependent – each relying on the other(s) for their skills, expertise and capital so the business can prosper.

-The death or incapacity of a key player causes unprecedented interruption.
+The death or incapacity of a key player causes an unprecedented interruption.
 The continuing owners need to fill a void and, unless funds are available to buy out the departing owner’s share, there is uncertainty over the future control and sustainability of the business.

-Business disruption due to the death or terminal illness of a business owner,
+Business disruption due to the death or terminal illness of a business owner, however, can be controlled through buy-sell insurance and an effective buy-sell agreement.

 Why is buy-sell insurance important?

-Buy-sell insurance can minimise the impact of losing a business owner by providing lump sum funding towards the purchase of a business owner’s share after their death, total and permanent disablement or in the event of trauma.
+Buy-sell insurance can minimise the impact of losing a business owner by providing lump-sum funding towards the purchase of a business owner’s share after their death, total and permanent disablement or in the event of trauma.
 The payment enables the continuing owner(s) to acquire the departing business owner’s share.

 Without business insurance, continuing business owners may be unable to fund a buy-out and be forced to wind up the business or transfer the outgoing business owner’s share to an unknown party.